Indigenous self-government in Canada: Moves towards self-government

 Some bands, rejecting the idea that they must negotiate with the Government of Canada in order to exercise their right to self-government, have acted unilaterally.
 In January 2014, the Nipissing First Nation adopted what is believed to be the first constitution for a First Nation in Ontario.
 It is supposed to replace the Indian Act as the supreme law which regulates the governance of the First Nation, but has not been tested in court.

 Funding self-government

 Funding for Indigenous self-governing communities is governed by a 'financial transfer agreement.'
 The agreement establishes a five-year joint financial understanding between the Federal government, Provincial/Territorial government, and Indigenous government.
-These agreements are grounded in Canada’s collaborative self-government fiscal policy, which is said to try and promote a respectful, co-operative partnership with Indigenous governments and communities.
+These agreements are grounded in Canada’s collaborative self-government fiscal policy, which tries to promote a respectful, co-operative partnership with Indigenous governments and communities.

 Laws and non-Indigenous rights on the land

 Indigenous self-government treaties also establish which laws are under or shared between levels of governance (Federal, Provincial, or First Nations jurisdictions).
 A Government of Canada 2019 Indigenous Self-Government Report outlines, although specific laws may be split up differently depending on the Nation and the agreement, "the Canadian Charter of Rights and Freedoms, the Canadian Human Rights Act and other general laws such as the Criminal Code continue to apply."

 Since the Charter of Rights and Freedoms applies to all peoples and governments in Canada, any person living on First Nations land, including non-Indigenous, can challenge First Nations Governance if they feel their rights are being infringed upon.

 The Federal Government has also taken steps to include non-Indigenous individuals who live on First Nations land in the decision making process.
 Treaties may include provisions to ensure non-members of the community have a voice by means of voting, candidacy, or appealing decisions.
 The rationale for this is that all individuals must be able to have an input over “issues that affect them, such as service levels, taxation rates, and health”.